alexandre-touret/api-first-workshop/docs/workshop.md

 ```

-We will have the corresponding generated Java code in the ``target/generated-sources/open-api-yaml/info/touret/guitarheaven/application/generated/model/`` folder:
+After rebuilding the app, we will have the corresponding generated Java code in the ``target/generated-sources/open-api-yaml/info/touret/guitarheaven/application/generated/model/`` folder:

 ```java
 @org.eclipse.microprofile.openapi.annotations.media.Schema(description="")